awsdocs/aws-support-user-guide/doc_source/get-started-with-aws-trusted-advisor.md

 ## Refresh check results<a name="refresh-check-results"></a>

 You can refresh checks to get the latest results for your account\.
+If you have a Developer or Basic support plan, you can sign in to the Trusted Advisor console to refresh the checks\.
+If you have a Business, Enterprise On\-Ramp, or Enterprise Support plan, Trusted Advisor automatically refreshes the checks in your account on a weekly basis\.

 **To refresh Trusted Advisor checks**